-- 1. Social gains: - Demonstrating flood mitigative measures for climate proof cities in public space. - Stressing the importance of concrete climate actions and benefits on urban environment. - Raising the capacity of local municipality and water utility to plan flood mitigative measures. - Filling gaps in existing UDS operation and deficiencies in urban spatial planning. - Better knowledge on the flood risks. - More information to be shared with general public to reduce potential flood damages. - Networking opportunities. - Highlighted need for mitigative measures may result in new blue and green infrastructure which can provide additional benefits such as: leisure/recreation areas, decreased peak temperatures, aesthetic values, reduced noise and air pollution etc.
+1. Social gains:

+- Demonstrating flood mitigative measures for climate proof cities in public space. - Stressing the importance of concrete climate actions and benefits on urban environment. - Raising the capacity of local municipality and water utility to plan flood mitigative measures. - Filling gaps in existing UDS operation and deficiencies in urban spatial planning. - Better knowledge on the flood risks. - More information to be shared with general public to reduce potential flood damages. - Networking opportunities.
-2. Other positive environmental effects:

-- Reduced amount of contaminated stormwater to the sea - Decrease in the number (and volume of floods) which reduces the spillages of untreated wastewater to the receivers (local rivers) and Baltic Sea. - Flood and pollutants runoff reduction. - Regular monitoring of the quality of rainwater (including emerging pollutants). - Methods of NOAH prevent the domino effect of water quality impairments starting from intense rainfall events and ending with polluted runoff and untreated was tewater spillages. - Supporting function in spatial planning. - Identification of flood risk areas recommendations for implementing green infrastructure (NBS) or other solutions, e.g. - Formation of rain gardens.

-- Formation of retention reservoirs.

-- increasing the share of green areas in the city.

-- transformation/reconstruction of impermeable surfaces into permeable ones General advantages:

-- ✓ impact on increasing biodiversity,

-- ✓ habitat-forming function,

-- ✓ improvement of urban microclimate,

-- ✓ reduction of "the urban heat island",

-- ✓ improvement of local water management,

-- ✓ supply of groundwater resources

-- ✓ reduction of flood risks increasing the safety of residents

-- \checkmark creation of new recreational areas.

-- Possible use of EWL in larger scale in the future, which is beneficial for future planning to reduce potential flood damages.

-- Haapsalu case study: smart weirwall system prevents seawater intrusion to the drainage system.
+- Highlighted need for mitigative measures may result in new blue and green infrastructure which can provide additional benefits such as: leisure/recreation areas, decreased peak temperatures, aesthetic values, reduced noise and air pollution etc. - 2.
+Other positive environmental effects: - Reduced amount of contaminated stormwater to the sea - Decrease in the number (and volume) of floods which reduces the spillages of untreated wastewater to the receivers (local rivers) and Baltic Sea. - Flood and pollutants runoff reduction. - Regular monitoring of the quality of stormwater (including emerging pollutants). - Methods of NOAH prevent the domino effect of water quality impairments starting from intense rainfall events and ending with polluted runoff and untreated wastewater spillages. - Supporting function in spatial planning. - Identification of flood risk areas recommendations for implementing green infrastructure (NBS) or other solutions, e.g. - o Formation of rain gardens. - o Formation of retention reservoirs. - o increasing the share of green areas in the city. - transformation/reconstruction of impermeable surfaces into permeable ones General advantages: - √ impact on increasing biodiversity, - √ habitat-forming function, - √ improvement of urban microclimate, - ✓ reduction of "the urban heat island", - ✓ improvement of local water management, - ✓ supply of groundwater resources - ✓ reduction of flood risks increasing the safety of residents - ✓ creation of new recreational areas. - Possible use of EWL in larger scale in the future, which is beneficial for future planning to reduce potential flood damages. - Smart weirwall systems implemented demonstrate efficient methods to actively interfere to urban drainage system in order to reduce the flood and pollution risk.